rcminerva2394/workspace/README.md

 ### Invite System

 I now faced the biggest hurdle so far in using firestore.
 I couldn't find a better and cheaper way for searching/filter a substring.
-Firestore doesn't have methods like .includes of JS or Firestore just don't support querying substrings of a strings in fields per document.
-Firestore suggests using third party solutions like Algolia.
+Firestore doesn't have methods like .includes of JS or Firestore just doesn't support querying substrings of a string in fields per document.
+Firestore suggests using third-party solutions like Algolia.

 I intend to make this app cost-free and yet secure.
-My app needed to safely query/filter substrings in the users collection in the database as I can't compromise the users data in the client-side.
+My app needed to safely query/filter substrings in the users collection in the database as I can't compromise the users' data on the client side.

 I needed it for inviting other users to access a board, and therefore, leave comments.

 I found a temporary solution suggested by Nick Carducci on [Stackoverflow](https://stackoverflow.com/questions/46568142/google-firestore-query-on-substring-of-a-property-value-text-search).
-When a user signs in, I also include a name array where I will be using it in fetching the user doc by calling array-contains
+When a user signs in, I also include a name array where I will be using in fetching the user doc by calling array-contains

 ```
     const name = email